basicalkalinewater/Tachyon-FYP/README.md

 Here's what you can do with Tachyon Chatbot:
 - Browse products, manage carts, and persist orders via Supabase.
 - Chat with the Rasa-powered assistant embedded in the storefront.
-- Escalate to human support; agents respond from the Support Dashboard (tickets with priority/subject).
+- Escalate to human support; agents respond from the Support Dashboard (ticket number, priority, subject).
-- Guests complete a short pre-chat form (name/email) before escalation; members can log in instead.
+- Guests complete a short pre-chat form before escalation; logged-in users bypass the form.
-- Admin dashboard: user management, profile editing, and CSAT insights with customer attribution.
+- Admin dashboard: user management (create/edit roles, name, phone, password), profile editing, and CSAT insights with customer attribution.

 ## 🤔 E2A Protocol